hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Not only have to make the bill of fare,
 >
-> But chuse as guests such as they may think fit;
+> But choose as guests such as they may think fit;
 >
 > None but those patronized will they admit;
 >